What is it?

 Box 1: Questions for clinicians when using a prediction model

-‘Effectiveness challenge(s)’ addressed by the method
+‘Effectiveness challenge(s)’ addressed

-This mathematical modelling approach allows the real-world treatment effect to be predicted from the trial efficacy data, while accounting for a possible efficacy-effectiveness gap (for a definition, see here).
+This mathematical modelling approach allows the real-world treatment effect to be predicted from the trial efficacy data, while accounting for a possible efficacy-effectiveness gap (for a definition, see Clarify the Issues).
 Typically, such a gap might emerge due to a number of factors, such as differences between RCT and real-world patient populations, randomisation vs. drug administration guidelines, and/or adherence issues.
 To address these potential inconsistencies, this prediction model is informed by RWE on the effectiveness of a drug similar to the drug under investigation, and by the individual and disease characteristics of those patients receiving the similar treatment.